cse110-sp25-group30/cse110-sp25-group30/admin/misc/rules.md

 **Collaboration Expectations:**
 - Contacting or letting the team know if you are unable to meet a deadline due to personal conflict.
-- Submitting pull requeests with detailed commit messages and request reviews.
+- Submitting pull requests with detailed commit messages and request reviews.
 - Arriving on time and participating in the meetings.

 **Time Commitment Considerations:**
-- Weekly meetings are necessary, if you are unable to attend for a reason let the team know.
+- Weekly meetings are necessary, if you are unable to attend for a reason, let the team know.

 **Conflict Resolution Process:**
 1. Address the issue, not the individual - Raise concerns without targeting a team member or putting the blame on someone.